Check out this article to learn about the Underdog.io platform so you can understand if it will help you with your job search.

 Who is Underdog.io for?

 Candidates who are technically strong and have a fair amount of experience would likely benefit the most from Underdog.io, since they only choose the strongest candidates for their batches.
 Based on their timing, it seems like they have more success placing people in the technical and product roles, rather than business.
 According to their FAQ, they also recommend the service for those looking to get a full-time job and for those who do not require sponsorship.

 What does Underdog.io cost?
 How much work is involved?

 For candidates, Underdog.io is free.
 They are paid by the companies that work with them.

-The application is fairly straightforward – it acts as the application for all of the companies, so it includes demographic and experience-based questions as well as interest and skill questions so they can see if you are a good fit for their open roles.
-As mentioned above, a small percentage of applicants actually move forward to meet the companies in the Underdog.io marketplace, so the majority fill out the application and then never hear back
+The application is fairly straightforward.
+It acts as the application for all of the companies.
+So, it includes demographic and experience-based questions as well as interest and skill questions so they can see if you are a good fit for their open roles.
+As mentioned above, a small percentage of applicants actually move forward to meet the companies in the Underdog.io marketplace.
+That means that the majority fill out the application and then never hear back

 Ratings and reviews

 Despite being around for 5+ years, there are no reviews online of Underdog.io from candidates in their batches.
 It might have something to do with how long it takes to scale a company like this as they have just opened up their San Francisco marketplace.